vana06/kotlin/libraries/stdlib/src/Module.md

 Standard implementations of delegates for [delegated properties](/docs/reference/delegated-properties.html) and helper functions for implementing custom delegates.

+# Package kotlin.random

+Provides the default generator of pseudo-random values, the repeatable generator, and a base class for other RNG implementations.

 # Package kotlin.ranges

 [Ranges](/docs/reference/ranges.html), Progressions and related top-level and extension functions.